crrobinson14/vue-smooth-form/README.md

 ## Details

-This library provides a simple wrapper component called `vue-async-form`.
+This library provides a simple wrapper component called `vue-smooth-form`.
 It initializes a local `values` object from a set of initial values provided by the parent component, then passes a reference to itself (with useful methods, properties, and events) to its children via a slot binding.
 Simply wire each input field to the values, errors, and event handlers via that reference.